 Washoku is not simply skill based.
-UNESCO describes it as “associated with an essential spirit of respect for nature that is closely related to the sustainable use of natural resources” in their briefing on why Washoku is recognized as worthy of the designation of Intangible Cultural Heritage.
+UNESCO describes it as “associated with an essential spirit of respect for nature that is closely related to the sustainable use of natural resources” in their briefing on why Washoku is recognized as worthy of the designation of Intangible Cultural Heritage in Japan.
 It is a practice which is present in the sourcing of ingredients, the preparation of meals, and the attitude with which meals are served and enjoyed.

 The certification is not mandatory in any way.
 It is optional and will allow restaurants to advertise that they follow the traditional ways of Washoku.
 Regional cooking is always going to appeal to its client base, however, and it is unclear how popular the new program will be.
 My personal prediction is that the Washoku certification program will be limited to higher end establishments.
 It simply does not make sense at a cost/benefit level for more casual options to pursue this certification, as it involves sending a chef to study in Japan.
 When you think about it, it is the cheaper, more casual fast food style Japanese restaurants which tend towards more westernized or Americanized styles of Japanese food.
 I can’t see this as being more than a niche trend.

 Regardless of the programs scope or scale, it will offer an novel way for consumers to experience a more authentic experience will in their hometown.
 Globalization has been criticized as having a homogenizing effect on the world, and studying in a culturally authentic manner is key to retaining the essence of the sushi tradition.
 This new program will help the old ways flourish and survive, all over the world.